LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

 # Limitations / FAQ
 - **Addressable Asset Previews**: Asset preview icons and thumbnails will not appear for addressables or other generic types.
 - **Array Copying**: Does not support copying an entire array from the Inspector window and pasting it across the equivalent array cells in the Scriptable Sheets window.
 Use the copy row button within the Scriptable Sheets window instead.
-- **Array Display**: The first non-sorted Object on the first page drives the column layout.
-When showing arrays, this means only up to that Object's array sizes will be displayed.
-This avoids performance issues with a large number of Objects, arrays, and nested arrays.
-If you edit any of this Objects array sizes in the table view it will auto-refresh the column layout with the new array sizes, but if you edit it externally like in the Inspector window it will not update the column layout.
-Under `Settings -> User Interface` you can toggle "Show Arrays" followed by "Override Size", and then set a specific number of indices to display for each array.
+- **Array Display**: When "Override Array Size" and "Best Fit" are disabled, the column layout is determined by the first non-sorted Object on the first page.
+For arrays, only indices up to that Object's array size will be displayed.
+This avoids performance issues when working with large numbers of Objects, arrays, or nested arrays.
+If you edit that Object's array size within the table view, the column layout will automatically refresh to reflect the new size.
+However, if the array size is changed externally (such as in the Inspector), the layout will not automatically update.
+You can adjust array display behavior under `Settings -> User Interface`.
 - **Arrow Key Navigation**: Cannot navigate with arrow keys across missing cells when array sizes differ or across Addressable `AssetReference` types.
 - **Automatic Object Creation**: Scriptable Sheets will not automatically create new Objects on import.
 Create Objects ahead of time before importing.
 - **Base64 Encoding**: Animation curves and gradients will be serialized as base64 strings when using wrap options that are unsupported with Json like double quotes.
 - **Column Widths**: Column widths are persisted per column in Unity 2021.2 and newer.
 Older versions of Unity do not support this due to API limitations.
 - **Copying Cells**: Copying a single cell will not include headers.
 - **Formulas**: There are no formulas for filling cells.
 - **Ignored Elements**: Managed references, custom property drawers, and property attributes are ignored within Scriptable Sheets, but should continue to work in Unity's Inspector windows.
-You can override this behaviour using the "Rendering Overrides" setting under [Experimental Settings](#experimental-settings).
-Overriding the rendering behaviour may disrupt the table layout, use with caution.
+You can override this behavior using the "Rendering Overrides" setting under [Experimental Settings](#experimental-settings).
+Overriding the rendering behavior may disrupt the table layout, use with caution.
 - **Inspector Fields**: Copying certain property fields from the Scriptable Sheets window does not always allow you to paste directly into the Inspector window.
 It is recommended to paste the value within the Scriptable Sheets window for it to work as expected.
 - **Json Flat File Import**: When importing a Json flat file where you modified the number of array elements, ensure you update the size property both in Scriptable Sheets and in the file prior to import.
 Otherwise, the array values will be null.
 - **Json Hierarchy Serialization**: The visible columns setting is ignored when using hierarchy Json serialization because it serializes the entire structure of each Object.